-Here are 3 things to watch out for that could mean a voc counselor is setting you up...
+Here are 3 things to watch out for that could mean a vocational rehabilitation services counselor is setting you up...

 1. Getting too friendly, personal, schmoozy with you.
 There is no need for it.
 Its unprofessional.
 Some do this so you will trust them, but remember, everything you discuss gets repeated to the insurance company.
 Everything.